akka/akka/akka-docs/src/main/paradox/typed/replicated-eventsourcing.md

 * Redundancy to tolerate failures in one location and still be operational
 * Serve requests from a location near the user to provide better responsiveness
+* Allow updates to an entity from several locations
 * Balance the load over many servers

 However, the event handler must be able to **handle concurrent events** as when replication is enabled